yasdel/mmrs_meval2019/index.md

 We would like to acknowledge MovieLens here for providing a stable benchmark dataset of movies containing individual user ratings and metadata which is an enabler for doing research on movie recommendation.
 Please consider the <a href="http://files.grouplens.org/datasets/movielens/ml-20m-README.html" target="_blank"> MovieLens-20M web page</a> for more details on the ratings and tags datasets.

+For acknowledgments please use our brand new paper!

+@inproceedings{deldjooMMTF14K,
+  title={MMTF-14K: A Multifaceted Movie Trailer Feature Dataset for Recommendation and Retrieval}, author={Deldjoo, Yashar and Constantin, Mihai Gabriel and Schedl, Markus and Ionescu, Bogdan and Cremonesi, Paolo}, booktitle={Proceedings of the 9th ACM Multimedia Systems Conference}, year={2018}, organization={ACM}
+}

 For further inquiries you are free to contact Yashar Deldjoo through his email: <a href="mailto:deldjooy@acm.org" target="_top"> deldjooy@acm.org </a>.